-1.6.2 Installling the CPU heatsink and fan
+1.6.2 Installing the CPU heatsink and fan

-The Intel® CoreTM 2 Quad / CoreTM2 Extreme / CoreTM 2 Duo / Pentium® Extreme / Pentium D / Pentium® 4 / Celeron® processor require a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.
+The Intel® LGA775 processor requires a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.

-- Install the motherboard to the chassis before you install the CPU fan and heatsink assembly - When you buy a boxed Intel® CoreTM 2 Quad / CoreTM 2 Extreme / CoreTM 2 Duo / Pentium® Extreme / Pentium D / Pentium® 4 / Celeron® processor, the package includes the CPU fan and heatsink assembly.
-If you buy a CPU separately, ensure that you use only Intel®-certified multi-directional heatsink and fan. - Your Intel® CoreTM 2 Quad / CoreTM2 Extreme / CoreTM 2 Duo / Pentium® Extreme / Pentium D / Pentium® 4 / Celeron® LGA775 heatsink and fan assembly comes in a push-pin design and requires no tool to install.
+- When you buy a boxed Intel® processor, the package includes the CPU fan and heatsink assembly.
+If you buy a CPU separately, ensure that you use only Intel®-certified multi-directional heatsink and fan. - Your Intel® LGA775 heatsink and fan assembly comes in a push-pin design and requires no tool to install. - If you purchased a separate CPU heatsink and fan assembly, ensure that you have properly applied Thermal Interface Material to the CPU heatsink or CPU before you install the heatsink and fan assembly.